FusionAuth/fusionauth-site/site/_posts/2022-11-23-nextjs-and-fusionauth-passwordless.md

 To configure OIDC to work correctly, we need to set up a few JWT parameters in FusionAuth.

-Firstly, head to your tenant configuration via the FusionAuth sidebar, and edit the default tenant.
-Set the “issuer” field to your fully qualified URL (including the protocol).
-The issuer is used to sign tokens when users log in.
+Firstly, head to your tenant configuration via the FusionAuth sidebar and edit the default tenant.
+Set the "issuer" field to your fully qualified URL (including the protocol).
+The issuer is used to sign tokens when users login.

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/oidc-configuration-1.png" alt="Completed configuration for an issuer URL for a tenant in FusionAuth" class="img-fluid" figure=false %}

-Once you’ve done that, hit save and navigate to the application configuration for our application and edit it.
-On the edit page, select the “JWT” tab, and enable JWT by setting the toggle to “Enabled”.
+Now hit save and navigate to the application configuration for our application and edit it.
+On the edit page, select the "JWT" tab and enable JWT by setting the toggle to "Enabled".

-Then, change the configuration under “JSON Web Token settings” to have the following values:
+Change the configuration under "JSON Web Token settings" to have the following values:

-- “JWT duration”: 3600
+- "JWT duration": 3600
-- “Access Token signing key”: Select “Auto generate a new key on save”
+- "Access Token signing key": Select "Auto generate a new key on save"
-- “Id Token signing key”: Select “Auto generate a new key on save”
+- "Id Token signing key": Select "Auto generate a new key on save"

 Click the save icon in the top right to save your changes.
 Your resulting application configuration should be similar to the following:

 {% include _image.liquid src="/assets/img/blogs/nextjs-fusionauth-passwordless/oidc-configuration-2.png" alt="Completed JWT configuration for an application in FusionAuth" class="img-fluid" figure=false %}

-### Setting up an SMTP server for email
+### Setting up an SMTP Server for Email

 For this tutorial, we’re going to use SendGrid as an SMTP provider.
 This will allow FusionAuth to send emails to your users as needed via SendGrid.